AmbireTech/adex-protocol/README.md

 The marketplace is currently implemented in the `adex-node` repository.

-### Campaign

-@TODO OUTPACE channel
-@TODO describe what is a campaign, what does it's data descriptor look like, and how does it map to the OCEAN/OUTPACE channel

 ### Core

-@TODO update

 The AdEx protocol builds on top of blockchain technology to facilitate the parts that need achieving consensus in a trustless, decentralized manner.
 This part is commonly referred as the "AdEx Core".

-The Core has to implement the `Commitment`, and everything related to moving funds between advertisers and publishers.
+The Core has to implement everything related to moving funds between advertisers and publishers.
+To be more precise, it provides an implementation of OUTPACE channels (unidirectional payment channel), and every advertiser's campaign maps to one OUTPACE channel with a certain deposit.

+The channel is created with the following information:

+* `deposit`: total monetary deposit; on Ethereum, this is denoted in `tokenAddr` and `tokenAmount`
+* `campaignSpec`: describes what the advertiser wants to achieve from the campaign: e.g. buy as many impressions as possible, with a maximum price they're willing to pay for impressions, and how long they want to achieve it for (campaign length)
+* `validUntil`: the date until this channel is valid; this is also the period within the publishers can withdraw, so it should be longer than the actual specified campaign length (e.g. 3x longer)

 The Ethereum implementation of this component is called `adex-protocol-eth`.

-#### Commitment

-@TODO: update; merge stuff from components/

-A delivery commitment is an on-chain committment between an advertiser and a publisher that a certain `Bid` would be executed (delivered).
-Once a delivery commitment starts, the reward for the bid is locked (escrowed) so that the advertiser can't spend it during the time.
-If the delivery commitment resolves successfully (determined by the OCEAN validators), the reward will be transferred to the publisher.
-Otherwise, it will be returned back to the advertiser.

-Furthermore, OCEAN validators would be rewarded by the advertiser.

-The `Commitment` is an implementation of OCEAN channel that also contains information about the original `Bid`.
-The channel is used to track all the events related to this bid and determine the outcome.

-A commitment has a `validUntil` date, determined by the `bid` timeout and the time it was created (`now + bid.timeout`).
-Before this date, validators can submit their signed votes - if there is a supermajority, that vote will be acted upon (reward transferred to the publisher or back to the advertiser).
-Once we are past the `validUntil` date, we revert the commitment, returning the funds back to the advertiser.
+@TODO better word for `campaignSpec` ?
+@TODO describe on chain methods

+### Smart Platform

+@TODO describe off chain interactions, OUTPACE channels, including campaign specs, cancelling campaigns, what the campaign duration means, what the channel timeout means

 ### SDK

+@TODO

 The primary implementation is `adex-sdk`, which is designed for the web.

 The SDK is responsible for displaying ads, sending events to the `adex-node` (OCEAN channel), and collecting and storing the user profile.

+#### The AdEx Lounge

 @TODO

-#### The AdEx Lounge

 The AdEx Lounge (previously called Profile) is a user-facing part of the SDK that allows the user to see what data the SDK has collected about them and possibly modify it to their liking.
 Since this data is not uploaded anywhere, it's significant is limited to the ad selection process.
 So, an end user might want to modify this if they don't want to see ads of a certain type.

 ### Analytics

 Analytics are provided by the validators, programatically.
-The validators are usually the publisher, advertiser and an impartial validator on the network.
-The user data is anonymous anyway, but having this design where the data only propagates to the validators further improves privacy.
+The validators are usually the advertiser and a platform represending the publishers (SSP).
+The user data is anonymous anyway, but having this design where the data only propagates to the validators further improves privacy, even between publishers/advertisers themselves.

-The validators are currently not rewarded financially for aggregating the entire dataset and providing analytics reports, but since they're often the advertiser/publisher themselves, they have an obvious incentive to do so.
+The validators are currently not incentivized financially for aggregating the entire dataset and providing analytics reports, but since they're often the advertiser/publisher themselves, they have an obvious incentive to do so.

 Furthermore, this ensures that both parties get their analytics reports from aggregating the data directly from the users, which ensures reporting transparency.